Skip to Content

 National Garden Meditation Day – Time to Relax in Nature

-May 3 is celebrated as National Garden Meditation Day.
-It’s a time to relax, and forget about the outside world in the peace of a lovely garden setting.
+May 3 is National Garden Meditation Day.
+It’s dedicated to finding time to relax, and forget about the outside world in the peace of a lovely garden setting.

 It’s often hard to take time out of a busy schedule to sit down and meditate.
-However, today gives you the perfect excuse to take some time for yourself!
+However, this national day gives you the perfect excuse to take some time for yourself!

 Large stone buddha statue in a garden bed surrounded by greenery and pink flowers to celebrate National Garden Meditation Day.